SaltwaterC/sysadmin-tools/doc/single/ubuntu-ec2-jeos.md

  * apt
  * coreutils

+## Notes

 The Canonical provided Ubuntu images already have all the dependencies.
+It is recommended to use it onto a fresh instance.
+Not recommended for machines that are in production.
+This script was tailored around the official Ubuntu Server EC2 images provided by Canonical.